exercism/java/exercises/practice/bank-account/.meta/design.md

 ## Analyzer

-This exercise could benefit from the following rules in the [analyzer](https://github.com/exercism/java-analyzer):
+This exercise could benefit from the following rules in the [analyzer]:

 - `essential`: Verify that the solution **guards `deposit`, `withdraw`, and `getBalance` with `synchronized`** to avoid race conditions.